SumoLogic/sumologic-documentation/docs/integrations/google/cloud-audit.md

 The Google Cloud Audit App helps you with audit and compliance by enabling you to monitor activities and track the actions of administrators in your Google Cloud Platform projects.
 The preconfigured dashboards provide insight into the network, security, operations, and users of your Google Cloud Platform projects.

+## Collecting Logs for Google Cloud Audit

+This page describes the Sumo pipeline for ingesting logs from Google Cloud Platform (GCP) services, and provides instructions for collecting logs from Google Cloud Audit.

- Log Types
+### Log Types

 The Google Cloud Audit App uses the following logs:

 * [Google Cloud Audit Logs](https://cloud.google.com/logging/docs/audit/).
 These logs track events on multiple [GCP services](https://cloud.google.com/logging/docs/audit/#services), including Compute Engine, IAM and App Engine.

-## Collect Logs for Google Cloud Audit

-This page describes the Sumo pipeline for ingesting logs from Google Cloud Platform (GCP) services, and provides instructions for collecting logs from Google Cloud Audit.

 ### Collection process for GCP services